teran/deduplicator/README.md

 # Installation

+Download the latest release from [GitHub Releases page](https://github.com/teran/deduplicator/releases) and unzip it.

 > File -> Plug-in Manager -> Add -> [Pick deduplicator.lrplugin file]

 *NOTE:* Since Adobe Lightroom Classic CC doesn't copy plug-in files on installation to any safe place, you normally should choose a place your not going to delete plug-in file from.